-Penny stocks are shares that trade at low prices -- less than $5, according to the Securities and Exchange Commission’s definition.
+Penny stocks are shares issued by small companies that trade at low prices – less than $5, according to the Securities and Exchange Commission’s definition.
 Like stocks with higher share prices, penny stocks can be worthwhile investments.
 However, sustained low share prices and low market capitalizations can disqualify penny stocks from trading on national exchanges.
 As a result, penny stocks often are traded through over-the-counter bulletin boards.

 Pink sheets are stocks that do not trade in the major stock markets.
 Instead, they are listed on over-the-counter bulletin boards.
 These stocks are called pink sheets because, historically, their prices were quoted on sheets of pink paper.
 Today, the electronic inter-dealer market displays quotes from brokers who would place orders to sell or buy shares.